oggstr/sc2-comnet/README.md

 ### Building & Training
 Both building and training can be found in `train.py`.
 The code begins by registering what units and what attributes to model.
 This is registered in `Network` (`netowrk.py`).

 `Network` has two main responsibilities.
-First, it builds and adges and nodes in the network.
+First, it builds the nodes and edges of the network.
 Second, it parses all the data (using `/data/parse.py`) and computes derived data.
 This, and what nodes are continuous nodes, are returned to `train.py`.

 After, `bnlearn` is used for training.
 It first discretizes all continuous nodes values.
 Then it trains the network using `MLE`.